fullmetalbrackets/blog/src/content/wiki/potato.md

 - 32 GB USB Drive (boot drive)
 - 100 Mbps Ethernet

+## Services

+- Pi-Hole (bare metal)
+- Nginx Proxy Manager (Docker container)

 ## Information

 Bought for a measly $30, the early access price for the Sweet Potato.
 (Now costs $35.)
-This thing only barely uses any power and runs 24/7 as the main instance of Pi-Hole on my home network, and also runs Home Assistant and a reverse proxy.
+This thing only barely uses any power and runs 24/7 as the main instance of Pi-Hole on my home network, and also runs my reverse proxy.